Women influenced coevolution of dogs and humans

-Category: Environment Hits: 2A cross-cultural analysis found several factors may have played a role in building the relationship between humans and dogs, including temperature, hunting and surprisingly - gender.
+Category: Environment Hits: 3A cross-cultural analysis found several factors may have played a role in building the relationship between humans and dogs, including temperature, hunting and surprisingly - gender.
 The analysis used ethnographic information from 144 traditional, subsistence-level societies from all over the globe.
 People were more likely to regard dogs as a type of person if the dogs had a special relationship with women -- such as having names and being treated as family.

 Read more https://www.sciencedaily.com/releases/2021/01/210125094057.htm